Spirit of America BookstoreU.S. Timeline – 1969 to 2000

 - 1974 July 24: U.S. Supreme Court decided unanimously in United States v.
 Nixon that the President's claim of 'executive privilege' was invalid against the Congressional subpoena for records connected to the Watergate burglary and that the White House must surrender the tapes & documents.

-- 1974 July 27: U.S. House Judiciary Committee voted 27-11 to recommend impeachment of President Nixon.
+- 1974 July 27: The U.S. House Judiciary Committee voted 27-11 to adopt the first of three articles of impeachment against President Nixon for personally engaging in conduct designed to obstruct justice in the Watergate case.

-- 1974 Aug: The supposed commercial {owned by Howard Hughes} deep-sea mining ship Glomar Explorer retrieved pieces of the sunken Sovet submarine K-128 from the bottom of the Pacific Ocean; some secret details were finally released in 2010.
+- 1974 Aug: The supposed commercial {owned by Howard Hughes} deep-sea mining ship Glomar Explorer retrieved pieces of the sunken Soviet submarine K-128 from the bottom of the Pacific Ocean; some secret details were finally released in 2010.

 - 1974 Aug 9: President Richard M. Nixon resigned rather than face impeachment proceedings in the House & Senate; Vice President Gerald Ford became President.